puerts/unity-langchain-demo/readme.md

 ### Do more in example

 * modify the code in `Assets`.
-And `Assets/Typescripts` is where your TS code is located.
+And `Assets/Typescripts` is where your TS code is located.If you want to get the ts intellisense for 'langchain', run `npm install` in `Puer-Project`.

 * if you want to add more node_modules.
     1. run `npm install` in `Puer-Project` first.